Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Is Google Console the same as Google Analytics?

 No. They have different functions.
-Among other metrics, Google Search Console tells you your keyword rankings and the performance of your blog.
+Among other metrics, Google Search Console shows you your keyword rankings and your blog’s performance.
 Google Analytics is a comprehensive analytics dashboard for SEO.

 What can you get from Google Analytics and Google Search Console?